Frequently asked questions – Softwood lumber

 If your company currently exports only out-of-scope products to the United States and therefore you do not pay anti-dumping or countervailing duty cash deposits on these products, this should not change as a result of your inclusion in the administrative review process.
 U.S. Customs and Border Protection applies duties solely to products within the scope of the duty orders.
 The scope of the duty orders is not expected to change as part of the administrative review process.

-If you begin shipping in-scope merchandise in the future, but did not export in-scope merchandise during the period of the initial duty investigations (calendar year 2015 for the countervailing investigation and October 2015 through September 2016 for the anti-dumping investigation), your shipments will be subject to duties upon entry into the United States and you may wish to request a new shipper review at the appropriate time (please see "New Shipper Review" section below).
+If you begin shipping in-scope merchandise in the future, but did not export in-scope merchandise during the period of the initial duty investigations (calendar year 2015 for the countervailing duty investigation and October 2015 through September 2016 for the anti-dumping duty investigation), your shipments will be subject to duties upon entry into the United States and you may wish to request a new shipper review at the appropriate time (please see "New Shipper Review" section below).
 You should consult U.S. counsel specializing in U.S. trade law to determine if that may be appropriate for your company's circumstances.

 How will my company be affected by the administrative review process?

-According to U.S. trade law, an administrative review request can be made by a number of parties: exporters and producers can request review of their own companies; importers can request review of the companies from which they purchased; and the Government of Canada can request reviews of specified exporters or producers.
-The petitioner may also request that the U.S. Department of Commerce conduct an administrative review of any or all exporters or producers who can be identified based on Customs data and other sources.
+According to U.S. trade law, an administrative review request can be made by a number of parties: exporters and producers can request a review of their own companies; importers can request a review of the companies from which they purchased; and the Government of Canada can request reviews of specified exporters or producers.
+The petitioner may also request that the U.S. Department of Commerce conduct an administrative review of any or all exporters or producers who can be identified based on customs data and other sources.
 If the petitioner makes a request, all companies named in that request would be subject to the administrative review.
 Separate requests are required for the anti-dumping and countervailing duty administrative reviews.

 If my company is selected as a mandatory or voluntary respondent, can my company represent itself in an administrative review?
 Should my company retain legal counsel?